How to Conduct Asian Studies during the Pandemic?

 “Develop skills in digital research and visualization techniques across subjects and fields within the humanities.”

 LSE Digital Ethnography Collective Reading List.
-Shared doc
+Shared document

 UK Data Service.
 Youtube videos about data-mining techniques and much more